-- Many of your clients are most likely spending time there - o They may be not interacting directly with library staff - They may or may not feel welcome there - Public libraries can act as sanctuaries, out of the elements and away from the constant pressure of being in public and feeling judged - Public libraries can serve as safe spaces - Public libraries have resources - o Internet access: Which is critical for staying in touch with family and friends, as well as accessing the many services and programs that could provide support in their lives. - Legal information: How to find out about their legal rights, how to obtain legal documents. - o Computers: For word processing, résumés, writing and so on. - Lists: Such as low cost or free doctors or clinics, LGBTQ+-friendly housing - Education: GED, FAFSA, colleges, local programs, lists of schools - Housing: Fact sheets, websites - Employment: Websites; fliers; other resources - Literacy resources, classes
+- Many of your clients are likely to be spending time there - o They may be not interacting directly with library staff - o They may or may not feel welcome there - O Public libraries can act as sanctuaries, out of the elements and away from the constant pressure of being in public and feeling judged - o Public libraries can serve as safe spaces - Public libraries have resources - O Internet access: Which is critical for staying in touch with family and friends, as well as accessing the many services and programs that could provide support in their lives - Legal information: How to find out about their legal rights, how to obtain legal documents - o Computers: For word processing, résumés, writing and so on - o Lists: Such as low cost or free doctors or clinics, LGBTQ+-friendly housing

-- Public libraries have services - Reference staff who can answer questions - Bathrooms and possibly even gender-neutral bathrooms, which would mean a safe facility for transgender people - Photocopying/scanning: A good example of scanning would be scanning important documents and saving them to an email account as attachments.
-Some libraries may be able to help with this. - Public libraries have programs - o They could showcase the work of your clients: Photos, writings, artwork. - Workshops/book groups/speaker series: On parenting; on job and interview skills; on applying to colleges or for financial aid; on staying healthy on the streets. - o You, as a service provider, could offer to host or co-host programs at the library. - o Volunteer opportunities, for adults as well as youth. - · Public libraries may have meetings rooms - For interviewing - For small groups - Public libraries are committed to equal access to information - This is a priority for libraries - o Information is what your clients need - o Library staff are non-judgmental and there to help - Public librarians can be allies - For service providers - For all who are experiencing homelessness in their communities: Youth, families, individuals experiencing homelessness - o They are caring adults who can provide human connections
+- o Education: GED, FAFSA, colleges, local programs, lists of schools - o Housing: Fact sheets, websites - o Employment: Websites; fliers; other resources - o Literacy resources, classes - Public libraries have services - o Reference staff who can answer questions - o Bathrooms and possibly even all-genders bathrooms, which would mean a safe facility for transgender people - O Photocopying/scanning: A good example of scanning would be scanning important documents and saving them to an email account as attachments.
+Some libraries may be able to help with this. - Public libraries have programs - They can showcase the work of your clients: Photos, writings, artwork - O Workshops/book groups/speaker series: On parenting; on job and interview skills; on applying to colleges or for financial aid; on staying healthy on the streets - O You, as a service provider, could offer to host or co-host programs at the library - o Volunteer opportunities, for adults as well as youth - Public libraries may have meetings rooms - o For interviewing - o For small groups - Public libraries are committed to equal access to information - o This is a priority for libraries - o Information is what your clients need - O Library staff are non-judgmental and there to help - Public librarians can be allies - o For service providers - o For all who are experiencing homelessness in their communities: Youth, families, individuals experiencing homelessness - o They are caring adults who can provide human connections